Adrianne Curry: Personal life

 She married Christopher Knight in May 2006, after meeting on The Surreal Life and having their relationship documented on My Fair Brady.
 In 2011, the couple announced their separation and filed for divorce.

-Curry announced her engagement to movie trailer-voice actor Matthew Rhode on August 5, 2017.
-Curry left Hollywood for good to pursue a "normal rural" life.
+Curry announced her engagement to voice actor Matthew Rhode on August 5, 2017.
+Curry later left Hollywood to pursue a "normal rural" life.
 Curry now runs her own lifestyle blog from her remote location.
 She and Rhode moved to Whitefish, Montana.
 They eloped in Glacier National Park in Montana on September 15, 2018.